COLLEGE SEARCH: CAMPUS UNIVERSITIES

-Schools with national accreditation often concentrate on less academic disciplines, including vocational, trade and career-focused programs and courses; this often means a vetting process with less emphasis on core academics (liberal arts) and more on the ability to train students in tactile skills.
+Institutions with national accreditation generally concentrate on less academic principles, including vocational and career-focused courses and programs.
+This means that the vetting process emphasizes less on core academics and more on the art of teaching students practical skills.

 Programmatic or Subject Accreditation

 Subject accreditation is only for degree programs that are focused on a particular subject.
 For instance, well-known business schools have received accreditation from the Association to Advance Collegiate Schools of Business.

 There are numerous reasons explaining the importance of accreditation.
 For starters, it helps determine if a college or university meets or supersedes minimum quality standards.
 Plus, it enables students to make more informed decisions regarding enrollment credits and acceptability of transfer credits.